In the light of the government announcement of March 20th, all pubs are now closed until further notice.

 grid reference TM 508 760

-This 17th century oak-beamed inn is located close to South Green.
-The characterful interior is divided into three areas with a wood panelled bar to the front and two quieter seated areas to the rear.
-There's patio seating to rear and front.
-There are outside toilets.
+This 17th cent. oak-beamed inn is located close to the South Green.
+The characterful interior is divided into separate areas with a wood panelled bar to front & quieter seated areas to rear.
+Patio seating to rear & front.
+The building is a rare survivor of the great fire of Southwold (April 1659) that destroyed most of the town.

 The building is a rare survivor of the great fire of Southwold (April 1659) which destroyed most of the town.